-You must have an official United States passport to enter any other county and return back to the U.S.; this includes entering Mexico or Canada by automobile.
+You must have an official United States passport to enter any other county and return back to the U.S..
+When entering Canada and Mexico by automobile you are required to present proof of citizenship and proof of identity.
+A valid U.S. passport, passport card, or NEXUS card can work for U.S. citizens in this case.
 If you do not have a passport, you must keep in mind that it can take up to six weeks to process the required documents and receive the booklet in the mail.
 Passports expire every ten years.
 Make sure yours is current before you head out of the country by car.

 Roadways that pass over the border are controlled by border patrol agencies from both countries.
 Depending on the time of day and day of the week, these routes can be extremely congested.
 It’s a good idea to calculate an hour of wait time to pass over the border.

 Follow all the speed limit signs and be ready to stop

 Treat border patrol officers the same way you would treat a police officer who has pulled you over.
 Be respectful, polite, answer all questions directly, and follow his or her instructions.